SunTouch Mats Specifications and Installation Procedure ## SECTION 1 - OVERVIEW, SPECIFICATIONS & ELECTRICAL PREPARATION ```html

 - Measure resistance between black and white leads

-- Reading should match nameplate specifications
+- Readings should match the nameplate specifications

 Checking for short circuits: